 - If you believe you have a hardware issue one of the first steps is to carefully take out the affected module / piece of hardware, clean it and put it back making sure all connections are tight.

 - If you know someone near you who has a working Fairphone ask them if you can test your Fairphone with their hardware.
+If you are lucky there is also a group of #fairphoneangels near you.

 If you have the required knowledge/skills you can debug using e.g. MTK engineer mode, ADB, apps like aLogCat, … This info can help other users and developers to provide you with better workarounds and solutions to your specific issue.